 Currently, it is rare for patients to be under the care of only one healthcare provider.
 Instead, a multidisciplinary team of care providers attends to patients, and nurses must be prepared and skilled to work within a group.
 But why is teamwork important in nursing?

-Nurses are the backbone of healthcare.
+Nurses are the backbone of healthcare and nursing is important.
 They provide various care to patients and their families, from assisting in surgery to providing emotional support for patients and their loved ones.

 According to the Multi-professional Patient Safety Curriculum Guide published by the World Health Organization (WHO), “effective teamwork in delivering health care can have an immediate and positive effect on patient safety.”

 WHO notes that patients rarely see just one medical professional in modern health care.
 Teamwork and coordination can minimize adverse events caused by errors in communication and an inadequate understanding of professional roles.